yodrew/darkroomretreat/manuscript/format.md

 > In retreat, the organism strongly resets natural biological rhythms.
 Namely, going to sleep whenever tired, especially at nightfall.
 If you can't start your mini-retreat on time, postpone it till you can.
 Starting regular retreats an hour or two late is less than ideal, but it still works because the organism has time to compensate.
 This is not the case with mini-retreating.

-> The human organism in darkness seems to go through a 2--3 day cycle with a point of no return after 16--18 hours.
+> __48-hour cycle:__ The human organism in darkness seems to go through a 48-hour cycle with a point of no return after 16--18 hours.
 So either exit before going past this point or complete the cycle.
 Otherwise you may experience very negative consequences.
 It's like jumping out of a Ferriss wheel after it has gone too far up.
 Read my blog post, [____how not to retreat____](http://darkroomretreat.com/blog/2013/05/how-not-to-retreat), for a longer explanation.

 > Biological rhythms are very powerful and apparently cannot be messed with in this way.
 So, better safe than sorry, at least until you have retreated enough to feel confident about experimenting with mini-retreats.